Hall of Fame Requirements

 All titles, except for WC/WCX, must be earned at AKC licensed events.
 WC/WCX must be earned at FCRSA approved events.

 The person applying for Hall of Fame Status for a dog must be the owner or breeder of the dog, must be a member in good standing of the FCRSA, Inc. at the time of application, and is responsible for submitting verification of the dog’s accomplishments.

 Other Regulations Governing Admittance:

-3. Hard and/or emailed copies of awards from The Retriever Field Trial News, Volume, Issue and Page Number
+- Awards from The Retriever Field Trial News showing Volume, Issue and Page Number

 The FCRSA shall maintain a listing of Hall of Fame dogs.
 This listing shall include a photograph of the dog and a complete record of verified accomplishments as provided by the applicant.
 When necessary, the record of a Hall of Fame dog shall be updated and kept current.
 There will be a Hall of Fame induction ceremony held each year at the FCRSA National Specialty.